HallZero/ponderadas-m8/README.md

 ```

-Navegue até a pesta mnist:
+Navegue até a pasta mnist:

 ```bash
 cd mnist